-Although higher latitudes receive fewer annual hours of sunlight, solar panels operate at greater efficiency in cooler climates making the Northwest an excellent place for solar.
+Although higher latitudes receive fewer annual hours of sunlight, solar panels operate at greater efficiency in cooler climates making solar in Seattle, Olympia, Tacoma, Bainbridge, Bellevue, Redmond, Everett and beyond excellent places for solar.
 In addition, the Northwest has long summer days with many months of high solar hours.
 Although the Northwest does have long, overcast winters, solar makes a lot of sense because it still works on cloudy days.
 Even in areas that have long, rainy winters like Seattle and the greater Puget Sound area, solar power is still a very attractive solution to today’s energy problems.
 Even though it might not seem like it during the winter, most of the Northwest actually receives up to 70% of the sunlight that Los Angeles does!

 In addition, Washington has one of the best incentive programs in the country.
 The incentives make solar more financially attractive here than in the majority of the southern states.